olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 MPI consists of hundreds of functions but most users will only use a handful of them.
 We'll start by looking at the functions needed for an MPI Hello-world program.

-Below is an outline for the program that discuses its functions.
-For this challenge, you will review this outline and then try to use it to find the missing MPI function in your copy of mpi_hello.c
+Below is an outline for the program and its MPI functions.
+For this challenge, review the outline and then try to use it to find the missing MPI function in your copy of mpi_hello.c

 **Helloworld Outline**